lmanul/424/README.md

-# 424-bylaws
+# 424
-The By-Laws for the building at 424 West 49th st, New York
+Various documents and data concerning the building at 424 West 49th st, New York